srp33/ExpressionAble/ShapeShifter/README.md

 ```

 ## Running the tests
-In order to determine whether your file class properly works with ShapeShifter, it will need to pass a test that reads your data and performs
+In order to determine whether your file class properly works with ShapeShifter, it will need to pass tests
-a filter on various data types before exporting the results.
-It will then need to pass a test that verifies that gzipped files of your type can be properly
+that check if the `read_input_to_pandas` and `export_filter_results` work properly.
+If you are only supporting reading your file type into ShapeShifter, only follow instructions for "Tests for reading files".
+If you are only supporting exporting to your file type from ShapeShifter, only follow instructions for "Tests for writing to files"

+### Tests for reading files
-read as well.
-To use the testing scripts to perform such tests, you will first need to create a file of your type that is equivalent to
-[this TSV file](https://github.com/srp33/ShapeShifter/blob/master/ShapeShifter/Tests/InputData/UnitTest.tsv).
+First, create a file of your type that is equivalent to [this TSV file](https://github.com/srp33/ShapeShifter/blob/master/ShapeShifter/Tests/InputData/UnitTest.tsv).
 This preferably should be done
 by hand to ensure accuracy.
+This file must be named `input.tsv`, except you should replace the extension `tsv` with

 You will also need to provide a gzipped version of this file.
 Once you have your file ready, use ShapeShifter or the ParseArgs command-line tool to perform the following filter and produce an output file:
 ```python
 #Example for using ShapeShifter to produce the output file, if I were testing ARFF format